ibm-cloud-docs/openwhisk/prep.md

    You can compile locally by setting your `GOPATH` to the parent of the `src` directory.
 If you use VS Code, you must change the `go.inferGopath` setting to `true`.
    {: note}

-4. Compile and package the Go executable as `exec` in the root of the .zip archive.
+4. Compile and package the Go executable file as `exec` in the root of the .zip archive.
 Build the `hello-bin.zip` archive by running the following command.
-You must have Docker CLI installed in your workstation and `docker` in your `PATH`.
+You must install the Docker CLI on your workstation and put `docker` in your `PATH`.

    ```bash
    docker run -i openwhisk/actionloop-golang-v1.11 -compile main <hello-src.zip >hello-bin.zip